sa-concept-refactoring/doc/chapters/analysis.typ

 == Language Server Protocol (LSP) <lsp_analysis>

 // Note Corbat: Standard-Set an Features und erweiterbar...
-The Language Server Protocol, short LSP, is an open, JSON-RPC based protocol designed to communicate between code editors or integrated development environments (IDEs) and language servers.
+The language server protocol, short LSP, is an open, JSON-RPC based protocol designed to communicate between code editors or integrated development environments (IDEs) and language servers.
 It provides language-specific features such as code completion, syntax highlighting, error checking, and other services to enhance the capabilities of code editors.
 Traditionally this work was done by each development tool as each provides different APIs for implementing the same features.

 @language_server_sequence shows an example for how a tool and a language server communicate during a routine editing session.

+The development tool sends notifications and requests to the language server.
+The language server can then respond with the document URI and position of the symbol's definition inside the document for example.

 #figure(
   image("../images/language_server_sequence.png"),